Don’t park on the street with windows down

 That is not a conversation I made up; and I have to admit my life is a little less interesting not having that fellow as a client any longer.
 Recent events in the news have brought out a lot of paranoia among those individuals concerned for their personal privacy.
 Unfortunately, a general lack of technical understanding leads many of these internet users to make ineffective choices when attempting to protect themselves.

 This is especially true when approaching the subject of Wi-Fi security.
 The first big misconception is that encryption and password security are synonymous; they are not.
 The second big misconception is that requiring a password to access your wireless internet provides security; it does not necessarily do so.

-Bulletproof encryption is something people tend to use at home where it is arguably not essential, but then when away from home they expose their laptops to the whole world by using unencrypted public Wi-Fi.
-This is just like watching people pay for expensive locks, security systems, electric fences and guard dogs to protect their car when it is secured in the garage at home, but when away from home they park on the street with windows down, doors unlocked and keys left in the ignition with the motor running.
+Bulletproof encryption is something people tend to use at home where it is arguably not essential, but then when away from home they expose their laptop to the whole world by using unencrypted public Wi-Fi.
+This is just like watching people pay for expensive locks, security systems, electric fences and guard dogs to protect their car when it is secured in the garage at home; but when away from home they park on the street with windows down, doors unlocked, and keys left in the ignition with the motor running.

 Charles Miller is a freelance computer consultant, a frequent visitor to San Miguel since 1981 and now practically a full-time resident.
 He may be contacted at 044-415-101-8528 or email FAQ8 (at) SMAguru.com.